ColinDuquesnoy/Time2Pull/README.rst

 First, you add the paths to the local repositories you would like to monitor.

-Then, the application will scan your the added repositories every minutes to detect remote status changes.
+Then, the application will scan the added repositories every minutes to detect remote status changes.

 The scan simply consists in calling the two following git commands and parsing their output::